sriniip/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/logging.md

 When finished, click **Apply Changes** at the bottom of the page.

+## Configure ELK Logging

+There is now the option to configure a new ELK solution for logging in the API Gateway.
+This approach utilises ElasticSearch, Logstash and Kibana to provide a new centralised and customisable logging alternative.
+For more information on this solution, please see the [Axway APIGW ELK Implementation](https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk)

 ## Further information

 For more details on real-time monitoring and traffic monitoring, see [Monitor services in API Gateway Manager](/docs/apim_administration/apigtw_admin/monitor_service).